mbercx/softdev-101/docs/tests.md

 - **Function name starts with `test_`**: This tells pytest it's a test.
 - **`assert` statements**: Check that conditions are true.
 If an assertion fails, the test fails.
 - **Multiple assertions**: You can have multiple checks in one test.
+- **Docstring**: Optional but recommended to describe what the test does.

 ### Using fixtures